ktaka-ccmp/ktaka.blog.ccmp.jp/2024/HTMX-FasAPI-Sign-in-with-Google/Readme.en.md

 </html>
 ```

-It includes `head.j2` file in the same directory.

 In the body section, there are two sections, one is wrapped by `<header></header>` and the other is wrapped by `<div></div>`.

+The section wrapped by `<header></header>` is to load the navigation bar in a responsive manner.
-When we focus on the section wrapped by `<header></header>`, we find unfamiliar attributes, hx-get, hx-target, hx-swap and hx-trigger.
+When we focus on this section, we find unfamiliar attributes, hx-get, hx-target, hx-swap and hx-trigger.
 These are the attributes that are interpreted by HTMX JavaScript library loaded in `head.j2`.

 The meaning of the attributes are summarized as follows: